Hanover, Ontario: Hanover-Hearth Cabinets

 Hanover-Hearth Cabinets (formerly Hanover Kitchens Inc.) was officially founded on June 18, 1952, on the same site of the previously existing two adjacent factories in Hanover.
 All products were manufactured in the Hanover factories and were sold in Canada, the United States and Japan.
 Hanover-Hearth Cabinets closed their doors December 21, 2006.

 Hanover Racetrack Slots

 Ontario's twelfth slots-at-racetrack operation at Hanover Raceway, opened on February 19, 2001.
 Since opening, the facility has averaged more than 860 patrons daily.

 Horizon Poultry

 Horizon Poultry has been located in Hanover since 1969.
 They employ approximately 750 people at their four locations, Hanover, St. Marys, Ayr and Kitchener.
 Hanover is the home of their hatchery and breeder farms.
-A division of J. M. Schneider Inc. and a division of Maple Leaf Foods, their products are distributed throughout Canada and also exported to many countries under the J. M. Schneider label.
+A division of J. M. Schneider Inc. and a division of Maple Leaf Foods, their products are distributed throughout Canada and also exported to many countries under the Schneider Foods label.

 Leeson Canada

 Founded in 1978 to provide the Canadian marketplace with AC and DC electric motors.
-LEESON Canada operates its own specialized manufacturing plant in Hanover where they produce unusual multi-speed and high-efficiency motors through 350 HP for customers throughout North America.
+Leeson Canada operates its own specialized manufacturing plant in Hanover where they produce unusual multi-speed and high-efficiency motors through 350 HP for customers throughout North America.